 - i.
 Current ratio (current asset / current liability): higher than 100%. - ii.
 Debt ratio (liability / equity): lower than 200%. - iii.
 Interest coverage ratio [ ( net profit before tax + interest expense + depreciation + amortization ) / interest expense ]: higher than 2.5 times. - iv.
-Net worth: higher than NT\$5,300,000 thousand or USD equivalent. - (B) On 17 October 2018, the subsidiary, PAN-JIT ASIA INTERNATIONAL INC., entered into a syndicated loan contract with 17 financial institutions and the amount of the loan facility was US\$66,000 thousand for a period of five years starting from the first day the facility is drawn.
+Net worth: higher than NT\$5,300,000 thousand or USD equivalent. - (B) On 16 June 2022, the subsidiary, PAN-JIT ASIA INTERNATIONAL INC., entered into a syndicated loan contract with 11 financial institutions and the amount of the loan facility was US\$80,000 thousand for a period of five years starting from the first day the facility is drawn.
 The facility must be drawn within three months from the execution date of the contract, otherwise the maturity of the said three-month period shall be deemed the first drawdown day.
-The extract of terms of the contract as following: - a.
-Terms of the syndicated loan agreement: - i.
-Category 1: Medium-term loan up to US\$35,000 thousand, which should be used in one time. - ii.
-Category 2: Medium-term loan up to US\$31,000 thousand, which can be used as a revolving loan within the credit period.
+The extract of terms of the contract are as follows: - a.
+Terms of the syndicated loan agreement:

+The line of credit of the medium-term loan is US \$80,000 thousand, which can be used as a revolving loan within the credit period.